 Inner length – 107 ish cms / 42″ [Yak is 46″, Llama 51″]

 Inner width – 43 cm ish / 17″ [My Yak/Llama 14″]

 I’m 5’11 and 78kg and I was sitting a bit wonkily, did get back in to check it’s not always like that.
 You still need an effing huge and annoying pump if you want to inflate it nicely, but it handles so so much nicer than before.
-Now need to get myself a wetsuit and take it out in the east of Scotland, my new habitat.
-You might even be able to scavenge from pfds out of the two sausage-chamber keels that get cut off too [see graphic above], didn’t think about that, they stay intact so it’s possible.
+Now I need to get myself a wetsuit and take it out in the east of Scotland, my new habitat.
+You might even be able to scavenge some pfds out of the two sausage-chamber keels that get cut off too [see graphic above].
+Didn’t think about that; they stay intact so it’s possible.

 Packraft historians will see that Narwhal’s cut-down Super Carousel bears a passing resemblance to the legendary Sevylor Trail Boat (left) – the Lost Prince of Slackrafts.
 It’s no longer made because subsequent US safety regs required multiple chambers to gain type approval.
 Clearly designed to paddle narrow bow forward, and not row, the Trail Boat looks like one of them Al-Packers!
 And is that an elbow valve I see in the top left corner?
 That suggests that it could be lung inflated or topped up.
 There’s another one on the yellow thing – a seat?